The search function on every website should be found in the top-right corner of the website for usability purposes.

 Don’t do it.

-Remove the search form from loading using the Feast Customizations Plugin and adding:
+Remove the search form from loading using the code snippets plugin and adding:

 Simply hide it by applying the “display:none;” CSS property in your admin’s “Additional CSS” panel: